 Masters in Mental Health Counseling

 In addition to the common core curriculum described above, CACREP stipulates requirements for specialties, like mental health counseling.
-These standards cover foundational, contextual, and practical elements that come together to provide students with the knowledge and skills necessary to operate within the mental health setting.
-They range from coursework in neurobiology and psychopharmacology, to experience in intake interviews and mental health intervention.
+These standards cover foundational, contextual, and practical elements that together provide students with the knowledge and skills necessary to operate in the mental health setting.
+They range from coursework in neurobiology and psychopharmacology to experience in intake interviews and mental health intervention.

 Masters in School Counseling

 CACREP also stipulates requirements for the school counseling specialty.
-As with other specialties, these cover foundational, contextual, and practical elements, though in this case to ensure graduates are prepared to meet the demands of preschool through 12th grade setting.
-Coursework covers career development, school emergency management, and community resources, while experience ranges from curriculum design to promotion of graduation rates.
+As with other specialties, these cover foundational, contextual, and practical elements, though in this case to ensure graduates are prepared to meet the demands of preschool through 12th grade settings.
+Coursework covers career development, school emergency management, and community resources, while experience spans curriculum design to promoting graduation rates.